mbjoseph/scr-stan/README.md

 Using Stan can be hard for ecologists with experience in JAGS/BUGS/NIMBLE, because [you have to marginalize over discrete parameters](https://mc-stan.org/docs/2_23/stan-users-guide/latent-discrete-parameterization.html).
 But, you don't have to start from scratch.
+This repo provide a variety of examples, and if you've never marginalized over discrete parameters to implement a model in Stan, you might find [this tutorial](https://mbjoseph.github.io/posts/2020-04-28-a-step-by-step-guide-to-marginalizing-over-discrete-parameters-for-ecologists-using-stan/) helpful.

 Hopefully these Stan implementations lower the barrier to entry.